laanp/Icarus_Mods_Separated/README.md

 ### laanp-LargerDropshipSlots_v1_w177_P.pak
 - Dropship cargo slots increase from 15 - 30

+### laanp-LegacyFurnace_v1_w177_P.pak
+- Brings back the ability to craft the small legacy electric furnace.
+- Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
+- New craftable item in the Fabricator, called "Electric Furnace (Legacy)"

 ### laanp-LightSwitch_v1_w177_P.pak
 - Creates a new craftable, self-powered light switch with 50k of internal power!
 - Craftable at the the Fabricator, provides standalone power supply with animated ON/OFF switch capability.